 "...Marceline, in future any romance that happens to come my way, will be through your graceful heart.
 In the past I didn't know who that special someone would be, but now there is no doubt, Marceline; you are the perfect lover for me."

 "You say such beautiful things, Darôk my darling.
 Perhaps you would like to tell me those beautiful and wondrous words down on Summer Bridge?"

-"I'm there my already there, Marci my love, and I have been going there in my mind for the past three days.
+"I'm there my already there, Marceline my love, and I have been going there in my mind for the past three days.
 Summer Bridge is my refuge where I go to think.
 Now it can be ours alone.
-Let's get our jogging clothes on and get down there, Marci.
+Let's get our jogging clothes on and get down there, Marceline.
 At this time of day with everyone thinking about evening plans, we can be alone and think about love for each other in the majestic silence of a Humboldt sunset."

 Then, as they stood in the middle of Summer Bridge, with that portion of the tumbling Eel River laid out before them, flowing east to west, allowing the afternoon sun to glimmer as far as the two lovers could see.
 Warm thoughts of heartfelt love enveloped them like a late afternoon aura.